 Fortunately, it is not difficult to clean a delicate jewel, as long as you follow these tips.

-Materials to be used
+Materials to use

-A soft toothbrush preferably with natural bristles
+- A soft toothbrush, preferably with natural bristles

 How to do